10 to 20 Times More Likely to Default

 Business lenders have approval algorithms that their computers run on businesses

 Those algorithms determine if a business is a high or a low risk of defaulting on a loan.
-There are a series of historical items they are checking from borrowers who have already defaulted to determine common themes about those borrowers.
+There are a series of historical items they are checking from business borrowers who have already defaulted to determine common themes about those borrowers.